 About this release

-This release by Public Health Scotland presents information on the number of take-home naloxone kits issued by the National Naloxone Programme in Scotland.
-Figures are presented separately for kits issued from community outlets, kits issued in prisons at the point of prisoner release and kits dispensed via community prescription.
+This release by Public Health Scotland presents information on the number of take-home naloxone (THN) kits issued by the National Naloxone Programme in Scotland.

 Accidental overdose is a common cause of death among users of heroin, morphine and similar drugs, which are referred to as opioids.
 Naloxone is a drug which reverses the effects of a potentially fatal overdose with these drugs.

-- In 2018/19, repeat supplies accounted for 5,742 take-home naloxone kits distributed from community outlets and prisons.
-Of these, 1,543 (27%) repeat supplies were made because the previous kit was reported as having been used to treat an opioid overdose.
+- 6,447 THN kits were distributed as repeat supplies from community outlets, prisons, and SAS.
+Of these, 1,377 (21%) were issued because the previous kit was reported as having been used to treat an opioid overdose.

 The overall aim of Scotland’s National Naloxone Programme is to prevent fatal opioid overdoses.
 Administration of naloxone provides time for emergency services to arrive and for further treatment to be given.
-Following suitable training, take home naloxone kits are issued to people at risk of opioid overdose, their friends and family and service workers in order to help prevent overdose deaths.
-In the five years from April 2011 to March 2016, the National Naloxone Programme co-ordinated distribution of take-home naloxone kits from community outlets (usually specialist drug treatment services) and prisons.
-During this period, NHS Boards were responsible for local delivery of the programme and the cost of naloxone kits was reimbursed by the Scottish Government.
-While the Scottish Government continues to fund some aspects of the National Naloxone Programme, from 2016/17 NHS Boards assumed direct responsibility for funding take-home naloxone supplies.
-Following this change and revisions to the regulatory framework, some NHS Boards have also started to dispense take-home naloxone via community prescription.
+Following suitable training, THN kits are issued to people at risk of opioid overdose, their friends and family and service workers in order to help prevent overdose deaths.

-Data from this publication are available from the data files section at the top of this page.
+Data from this publication are available from the data files section.

-The next release of this publication will be spring 2021.
+The next release of this publication will be Winter 2022/23.

 If you have an enquiry relating to this publication, please email firstname.lastname@example.org.